davedoesdemos/DataLakeInADay/Lab3b/Lab3b.md

 ## Introduction

+This lab is now available as a [video](https://youtu.be/U6CsAuRg9us)

 In this lab we will transform some of our data.
 The setup is shown below, with Data Factory using data flows to transparently process data using Databricks behind the scenes.

 ![architecture.png](images/architecture.png)